 Modern Australians — and especially younger generations, who were arguably raised in equal parts by their parents as they were by Marge and Homer Simpson — have been so exposed to American culture that certain ideas of food (burgers), recreation (bowling) and even cultural days (Halloween) are almost impossible to think of without American imagery.
 And while many older Australians reject holidays like Halloween as a rejection of the “Americanization” of Australian culture, it continues to be embraced by younger generations.

 The result of such exposure has lead to many American English words and phrases being used instead of their British English counterpart.
-A case and point is with the word “truck” — its proliferation in Australian popular culture has made it the norm in Australian speech, even though this vehicle is known as a “lorry” in Britain.
-The same applies to the sport soccer.
-Australians prefer the American term “soccer” over the British “football.”
+A case in point is with the word “truck” — its proliferation in Australian popular culture has made it the norm in Australian speech, even though this vehicle is known as a “lorry” in Britain.

 A Confusing Mix Of English